Mctran1724/doinbOverlay/README.md

 Updates:
  - Resized margins and added ARAM summoner spell timer support.
  - Overlay position now adapts to screen size.
+ - Using pynput keyboard for improved typing speed.

 doinbOverlay isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.